-- Step 2 Define an Identity group that identifies users transparently using Novell eDirectory: - a.
-In the "Define Members by Authentication" section, choose "Identify Users Transparently Using Novell eDirectory." - b.
-Select the LDAP authentication realm that supports Novell eDirectory. - c.
+Step 1 Create an LDAP authentication realm for a Novell eDirectory server.
+Configure the realm to use Version 3 and to "Support Novell eDirectory."
+Step 2 Define an Identity group that identifies users transparently using Novell eDirectory: a.
+In the Identification and Authentication section, select Identify Users Transparently. b .
+Select the LDAP authentication realm that supports Novell eDirectory. c.
 Configure all other Identity options as desired.
+Step 3 Create policies that use the Identity for transparent user identification.